Hereditary Kidney Cancer Syndromes (PDQ®)–Patient Version

 Birt-Hogg-Dubé Syndrome (BHD)

-BHD is a hereditary syndrome that increases the risk of multiple types of kidney cancer that are typically slow growing.
-People with BHD can also develop skin lesions known as fibrofolliculomas, lung cysts, and spontaneous pneumothorax (collapsed lung).
+BHD is a rare hereditary syndrome caused by harmful changes (also called mutations or pathogenic variants) in the FLCN gene.
+People with BHD have an increased risk of multiple types of kidney cancer that are typically slow growing.
+People with BHD may also develop skin tumors called fibrofolliculomas, lung cysts, and spontaneous pneumothorax (collapsed lung).

 Learn more about BHD from the NCATS Genetic and Rare Diseases Information Center.